mcity/Mcity-octane-examples/README.md

 Core functionality of these examples is storing your user access token (usually in an environment variable), and making requests to the API through either a http request or a Socket.IO websocket.
 Any language which supports either type of functionality through supporting libraries can be used to access the API.

 ## Servers for usage
 The scripts included default to the production environment as they are targeted at users presently renting the facility.
 The production server is https://mcity.um.city.
-To acquire a production access key you must rent the Mcity test facility by scheduling through https://scheduling.um.city
+To acquire a production access key you must rent the Mcity tes facility by scheduling through https://scheduling.um.city

 Before your scheduled session, you can utilize these scripts against our test environment by making manual changes within the .html files and the env_sample (or .env) file to switch the server to https://mvillage.um.city